swiftlang/swift/README.md

 macOS, Ubuntu Linux LTS, and the latest Ubuntu Linux release are the current supported host development operating systems.

+Please make sure you use Python 2.x.
+Python 3.x is not supported currently.

 #### macOS

 To build for macOS, you need [Xcode 10.2 beta](https://developer.apple.com/xcode/downloads/).